 No such identification with Rossellini: he looks at Francis and brothers with something like polite horror, following them at a distance further than medium shot (far enough that you begin to suspect the filmmaker is trying to avoid the stench).
 On occasion Rossellini will cut to close-up, but only to emphasize a narrative point (yes one can sense the difference between a closeup full of affection and one that's strictly business).
 He uses far less music than I imagine Fellini would, mostly silence and the kind of background noises you'd hear in a rural setting (birdsong, breeze); on occasion (usually during the chapter titles that begin each vignette) he employs organ music, but so tentative and timid--almost spookily so--you wonder if maybe it wasn't smuggled in by Fellini, along with pages of his script.

 Rossellini may view the comedy with suspicion but doesn't hesitate when circumstances call for stronger fare.
 There's little music in the famed leper sequence, but plenty of dark; we first see Francis prostrate, his hands clapped over his face--laid low presumably by the enormity of man's sins.
 He hears the rattling of an empty tin; a man emerges from the shadows, and Francis is observing from nearby bushes when Rossellini cuts to one of his rare closeups: the man's face has been half eaten away.
-Francis again claps his hands to his face--a gesture that he often makes, an emotional response suggesting rejection of the world (which is odd because he's anything but withdrawn; or rather, he tends to reject the world as is, strives to see the world as it should be, opens his eyes, and is constantly disappointed).
+Francis again claps his hands to his face--a gesture that he often makes, an emotional response suggesting rejection of the world (which is odd because he's anything but withdrawn; or rather, he tends to reject the world as is, strives to see the world as it should be, opens his eyes, is constantly disappointed).

 Francis grasps the leper's hand; the leper pulls away, walks on.
 Francis makes an odd gesture, a kind of magic pass in the manner of stage magicians; the leper, somehow entranced, looks back.
 Francis approaches, takes the leper by the shoulders, hugs him tight; the leper firmly pushes him aside and keeps walking; Francis falls to the ground weeping.

 It's a passage out of the dankest horror film, and the source of much of the horror isn't the leper--though his makeup in half-light is more suggestively textured than it has any right to be--but the sight of Francis hugging him tight; it's the idea of proximity--of tight, intimate contact--with such virulent corporeal corruption that makes the viewer's gorge rise.
-Rossellini's camera departs the crouched figure and rises to the sky, as if to remind us where the corruption comes from, whose hand it is that took away from the man's face; what up to this point looks and feels like horror rises to the level of obscene blasphemy.
+Rossellini's camera departs the crouched figure and rises to the sky, as if to remind us where the corruption comes from, whose hand it is that took away the man's face; what up to this point looks and feels like horror rises to the level of blasphemy.

 Francis doesn't go about his mission alone, nor is he the most hopeless of the monks; he has help, and no one is more assiduous at illustrating the knotty relationship between simplicity and grace than Francis' fellow Brother Ginepro (Severino Pisacane).
 Where Nazario suggests a man who may be intelligent, who tries his level best to follow his instincts as opposed to his brain--to act the simple man--Severino's Ginepro need make no such effort: he really is simple.
 He runs into trouble constantly, antagonizing people right and left as he insists on interpreting Francis' orders as literally as possible; when confined to doing cooking duty at home, Ginepro tosses the brothers' entire store of provisions into a gigantic stewpot, in the hopes of freeing up his work schedule enough that he'll be allowed to preach.
 Francis relents--when someone does that much damage to your order's quarters, there's no point shielding him from the world; he'll sow chaos wherever he goes, however you penalize him.
 At least when he's elsewhere you might not have to deal with the resulting mess.

 Ginepro is hero of the passage that I consider the most perfect fusion between Fellini and Rossellini's oft-warring sensibilities, the Brother's meeting with Nicolaio, the tyrant of Viterbo (Aldo Fabrizi).
-It's Fellini versus Fellini as Ginepro the Felliniesque fool come upon Nicolaio's barbarian warriors, cavorting in their home camp (a kind of monstrously Felliniesque circus posing as a military barracks).
+It's Fellini versus Fellini as Ginepro the Felliniesque fool comes upon Nicolaio's barbarian warriors, cavorting in their home camp (a kind of monstrously Felliniesque circus posing as a military barracks).
 Nicolaio's men grab him and pummel him and toss him around in a series of alarming somersaults, during which you can plainly see that 1) Rossellini is not using a stunt dummy, and 2) some of the contortions Severino undergoes look bone-crackingly painful, if not dislocating.

 Ginepro's dragged to Nicolaio, and here's where Rossellini comes in: brute confronts fool, which in a Fellini film might be the cue for sadism, even violence, but here--nothing.
 Nicoliao grimaces and growls, but can't bring himself to follow through.